Rock Your Body

 "Rock Your Body" is a song by American singer Justin Timberlake from his debut studio album, Justified (2002).
 The Neptunes (consisting of Chad Hugo and Pharrell Williams) wrote and produced the song.
 The song features background vocals by American singer Vanessa Marquez, who was signed to the Neptunes' Star Trak record label at the time.
 Jive Records released the track on March 17, 2003, as the third single from Justified.
 Originally intended to be featured on Michael Jackson's tenth studio album Invincible (2001), Jackson rejected the song along with several other tracks, which were instead given to Timberlake for his debut album.
 It is an uptempo, disco groove, soul infused song containing influences from Jackson and Stevie Wonder.

-The song received generally positive reviews, with music critics noting it as a stand-out track, while complimenting its musical elements.
-"Rock Your Body" topped the Australian Singles Chart.
+"Rock Your Body" received generally positive reviews from music critics, who noted it as a stand-out track, while complimenting its musical elements.
+The song topped the Australian Singles Chart.
 It peaked at number two on the UK Singles Chart and became the third single from Justified to do so, following "Like I Love You" and "Cry Me a River".
 It also charted at number five on the US Billboard Hot 100.
 It was certified gold by the Recording Industry Association of America (RIAA) and double platinum by the British Phonographic Industry (BPI) for sales of 500,000 and 1,200,000 copies, respectively.

-The accompanying music video for "Rock Your Body", which was directed by Francis Lawrence, features Timberlake with several back-up dancers performing choreography within a multi-color lighted cube.
-Timberlake performed the song live several times, including the highly controversial performance at the 2004 Super Bowl XXXVIII halftime show with R&B singer Janet Jackson, referred to as a "wardrobe malfunction".
+The accompanying music video, directed by Francis Lawrence, features Timberlake with several back-up dancers performing choreography within a multi-colored lighted cube.
+Timberlake performed "Rock Your Body" live several times, including the highly controversial performance at the 2004 Super Bowl XXXVIII halftime show with R&B singer Janet Jackson, referred to as a "wardrobe malfunction".